RahaMasoumi/Gated-Network-Credence/Code/README.md

 # Gated Network Credence — Code

-Simulation and analysis code for *"Regimes of Influence under Trust–Distrust Gating"*.
+Simulation and analysis code for *"Regimes of Influence under Trust–Distrust Gating"* These scripts reproduce the main findings and figures of the paper.
 One folder per analysis.
 Each folder is self-contained: it ships its own copy of the model module `gnc_core.py`, so it can be run without reference to the others, and each has its own README with the exact commands, SLURM recipes, runtimes and diagnostics.